Note

 Results & Discussion#

-The inverse modeling successfully recovered the aquifer pore volume distribution parameters with good accuracy.
+The inverse modeling successfully recovered the aquifer pore volume distribution parameters.
 The fitted gamma distribution captures the heterogeneity in flow paths through the aquifer.

 Practical Applications#